Open-Speech-EkStep/speech-recognition-open-api/README.md

 |   |   `-- denoiser_dns48.pth  #Denoiser checkout details are https://github.com/Open-Speech-EkStep/denoiser
 ```

-**Language Models**
+**ASR Models**

-All the opensourced language models are available at https://console.cloud.google.com/storage/browser/vakyansh-open-models/models/.
-Find all the details in https://github.com/Open-Speech-EkStep/vakyansh-models#language-models-works-with-finetuned-asr-models.
+All the open-source language models are available at bucket https://console.cloud.google.com/storage/browser/vakyansh-open-models/models/.
+You can find more details about the same at https://github.com/Open-Speech-EkStep/vakyansh-models#language-models-works-with-finetuned-asr-models.

 **Punctuation models:**

-Create a directory called `model_data` inside deployed_models directory and then download all punc models.
+Punctuation models are stored inside `model_data` directory of `deployed_models` directory and then download all punc models.
 Open sourced punctuation models are available https://github.com/Open-Speech-EkStep/vakyansh-models#punctuation-models.

 ```
 gu/: